Ocean Township, Monmouth County, New Jersey: 2000 census

 There were 10,254 households, out of which 35.4% had children under the age of 18 living with them, 58.3% were married couples living together, 10.3% had a female householder with no husband present, and 28.4% were non-families.
 24.0% of all households were made up of individuals, and 8.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.63 and the average family size was 3.14.

 In the township, the population was spread out, with 25.5% under the age of 18, 6.7% from 18 to 24, 29.8% from 25 to 44, 25.9% from 45 to 64, and 12.1% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females, there were 92.9 males.
 For every 100 females age 18 and over, there were 89.6 males.

 The median income for a household in the township was $62,058, and the median income for a family was $74,572.
 Males had a median income of $52,376 versus $35,439 for females.
 The per capita income for the township was $30,581.
 About 3.6% of families and 5.0% of the population were below the poverty line, including 6.1% of those under age 18 and 5.0% of those age 65 or over.

 Parks and recreation

 Ocean Township has five named parks.
 The largest, Joe Palaia Park (formerly the Deal Test Site), is the site of the Township's July 4 celebration, and the Italian American Association of the Township of Ocean's annual five-day festival.
+Joe Palaia Park features many notable amenities, including a disc golf course and a playground.
+During the COVID-19 pandemic in 2020, the park became known for hosting a Drive-in theater for the community to enjoy, which took place at a small theater located within the park.
 Ocean Township also contains Weltz Park, an undeveloped parcel of the Monmouth County Park System.
+Other parks within Ocean Township include Dave Dahrouge Park, which features tennis courts and softball fields, along with Wayside Park, which has basketball courts for public use.

 Ocean Township maintains a membership-based pool and tennis club for residents, with the pool open during the summer from Memorial Day to Labor Day.

+The township also offers a variety of public buildings for the community to rent out, including the Oakhurst Park Meeting Room.
+Such facilities provide supplies for a wide variety of events, including appliances and tables.

+Ocean Township's Municipal Gym is another notable facility, which features basketball courts on the inside and sports fields on the outside.